flukejones/room/code-review/movement_and_collisions.md

 to check the AABB against the line.

-Each line stores two (additional) items on level load: its AABB, and a line slope (2D X,Y remember).
+Each line stores two (additional) items on level load: its AABB, and a line slope (2D XY).
 The slope is used to help very quickly check for AABB to line intersections as what it stores is whether the line is axis-aligned, or the slope is positive or negative.